gaycoderprincess/MostWantedTimeTrialGhosts/README.md

 # Most Wanted Time Trial Ghosts

-Experiment for Need for Speed: Most Wanted that replaces Quick Race opponents with TrackMania-like replays
+A mod for Need for Speed: Most Wanted that replaces Quick Race opponents with TrackMania-like replays

 ## Installation